-General learning goal: The student will explain the laws relating to crime victim compensation and victim and witness rights.
+General Learning Goal: The student will explain the laws relating to crime victim compensation and victim and witness rights.
 The student will understand how to effectively assess and intervene in domestic violence incidents.

-- 1. The student will be able to recognize the provisions of C.R.S.
-Title 24, Article 4.1, and the procedures for locating assistance for victims and witnesses of crime. - 2.
-The student will identify and explain the elements of Domestic Abuse and the duties of peace officers as outlined in the C.R.S.
+1. The student will be able to recognize the provisions of C.R.S.
+Title 24, Article 4.1, and the procedures for locating assistance for victims and witnesses of crime.

-3. The student will identify the problem solving responsibilities of a peace officer at the scene of a domestic dispute consistent with officer safety, child abuse statutes, criminal statutes involving crimes against persons and conflict resolution.
+- 2. The student will identify and explain the elements of Domestic Abuse and the duties of peace officers as outlined in the C.R.S. - 3.
+The student will identify the problem solving responsibilities of a peace officer at the scene of a domestic dispute consistent with officer safety, child abuse statutes, criminal statutes involving crimes against persons and conflict resolution.

 Colorado Law Enforcement Training Manual on Domestic Violence.
-Colorado Peace Officers Handbook, 2003/2004 Edition, pp. 67 - 72.
-Colorado Revised Statutes, Title 24, Article 4.1 Understanding Community Policing: A Framework for Action, 2nd Edition.
+Colorado Peace Officers Handbook, 2004/2005 Edition Colorado Revised Statutes, Title 24, Article 4.1 Understanding Community Policing: A Framework for Action, 2nd Edition.

-G. LEGAL LIABILITY
+G. Legal Liability

-General learning goal: The student will be familiar with governmental and personal exposure to liability and the many "causes of action" which may result in civil suits.
+General Learning Goal: The student will be familiar with governmental and personal exposure to liability and the many "causes of action" which may result in civil suits.